Skip to main content

 Coronavirus (COVID-19)

-We have recently reviewed our Council meeting practices to ensure we provide a safe environment for Councillors, staff and the community at meetings.
-We are pleased to advise that members of the public can now attend Council meetings in person.
+Members of the public can attend Council meetings in person.
+We have reviewed our Council meeting practices to ensure we provide a safe environment for Councillors, staff and the community at meetings.
 Council meetings will continue to be live streamed and we encourage you to follow the meeting on our Facebook page (even if you don’t have a Facebook account) or website.
 The live stream is not interactive.
 Any comments or private messages directed to us while the stream is live will not be presented to Council or have a bearing on the conduct of the meeting.

 Other temporary changes to our Council meetings: